jollyjerr/knowledge/programming/machine-learning/pca.md

 ## PCR

-Principal Component Regression combines PCA and linear regression to handle multicollinearity and reduce overfitting in regression models.
+Principal Component Regression combines PCA and linear regression to handle multicollinearity and reduce over fitting in regression models.

 Basically you perform linear regression with Y on the selected principal components.